impronunciable/hackdash/README.md

 * `live`: Boolean (true, false) that enable/disable the live feed feature in yourdomain.com/live.
 * `mailer`: SMTP mail info to enable email notifications using nodemailer.
 Check out the [options](https://github.com/andris9/Nodemailer#setting-up-smtp)
 * `team`: An array of `user`.`_id` to be shown as Team on Landing Page.
+* `maxQueryLimit`: a Number for the max amount of results at the landing page searchs.
 * `prerender`:
 	+ `enabled`: Boolean (true, false).
 Where the website would use the SEO Prerender
 	+ `db`: The Mongo URI of Cached Pages.